Tartan Dictionary

 Welcome.
 The Tartan Dictionary exists to support the living Scottish Celtic tartan tradition — to help you understand tartans, trace a family or clan tradition, and find your way to owning your own.

-Centroids and setts are approximate (a first pass); territory polygons traced from the 1899 Clans of Scotland map, and a true date slider, are the next layer.
+Clan centroids and setts are a first pass; territory polygons traced from the 1899 Clans of Scotland map, and a true date slider, are the next layer.

 Most catalogues identify a cloth by its name, or by the weaver's exact thread-count recipe.
 This dictionary works one level up, at the pattern — the design itself, set apart from precise counts and shades — so that the many weavings of one design, across centuries and mills, are recognised as a single design.
 The Drummond of Megginch tartan, told apart at last from the Wilson "New Grant" it was long confused with, is the worked example.